ENG Undergraduate Registration

-The University Class Schedule for Fall 2017 can be found on the “Academics” tab on the Student Link.
+The University Class Schedule for Spring 2018 can be found on the “Academics” tab on the Student Link.

-Pre-Registration Advising begins on Thursday, March 30, 2017.
-It is your responsibility to make an appointment with your faculty advisor in order to select your courses for the Fall 2017 semester.
+Pre-Registration Advising begins on Monday, October 23, 2017.
+It is your responsibility to make an appointment with your faculty advisor in order to select your courses for the Spring 2018 semester.